onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values `Y` | memref of any type values or tensor of any type values
+`X` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values
+`Y` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Z` | memref of any type values or tensor of any type values
+`Z` | tensor of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 8-bit signless integer or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values

 ### `onnx.Cast` (ONNXCastOp)